by Renee Lindstrom, GCFP – Living in Natures Love Lifestyles @insideawareness.com

 Most commonly used portion of Dock for medicinal remedies.
 The roots contain tannins, chrysophanic acid, rumicin and minerals.
 The roots can be harvested in the fall with a stick which is sometimes a better tool to get the long tap root.
 Once taking off the outer layer of the root it is bright yellow and cutting into the root you will see that it has growth rings.

 Yellow Dock got it’s name from these yellow roots that fade as they dry.
-Fresh roots once were used to make yellow die.
+Fresh roots make yellow die.

 The seeds are a rich source of calcium, riboflavin and fiber while low in protein and fat and can help the body absorb Vitamin C. They can be eaten raw or cooked once they are brown.
 They turn brown late August into September.
 When you collect the seeds, remove all leaves and stems grind them or store them whole.
 You can grind the seeds in a blender, with a mortar and pestle or in a spice grinder.
 Once ground store in an air-tight jar.
 Whole seeds can be stored in a paper bag.